Create A Dragon1 Architecture Diagram

 The Atlantis architecture

 She selects the following concepts: Online Service Offerings, Artificial Intelligence (such as Cognitive Information Layout) and Digital Service Provisioning.
-She selects these concepts because she has seen them work at other organizations and she has read some background literature on them, which she will reference in the design.
+She selects these concepts because she has seen them work at other organizations and read some background literature on them, which she will reference in the design.

-Every one of these concepts has an enforced way of working producing certain results, which we call the concept principle on Dragon1.
+Every one of these concepts has an enforced way of working, producing certain results, which we call the concept principle on Dragon1.
 The concept principles, in this case, are:

-• Creating Ease of Use by Artificial Intelligence (such as Cognitive Information and Deep Learning) - By only showing the minimum information needed for input and output in a web application and hinting what to do now and next, proactively correcting and hinting what to do, the users (citizens and employees) will do more in less time, have more fun in using it and experiencing the application as easy to use.
+- Creating Ease of Use by Artificial Intelligence (such as Cognitive Information and Deep Learning) - By only showing the minimum information needed for input and output in a web application and hinting what to do now and next, proactively correcting and hinting what to do, the users (citizens and employees) will do more in less time, have more fun in using it and experiencing the application as easy to use.

 Enterprise Transformation

 Sarah calls the program of change 'Operation Digital', containing several projects that will implement her architecture.
 She defines four stages (or phases) in her project: Design, Build, Test, and Implement.
 Every stage needs to be rounded off with a milestone in the form of a document.
 Per phase, she has defined the most important deliverables like training, redesigned processes, implementation scenarios, etc...
-Finally, she creates a digital roadmap detailing the planning as far as she knows it and she supports the program manager and project managers in creating the project plan.
+Finally, she creates a digital roadmap detailing the planning as far as she knows it, and she supports the program manager and project managers in creating the project plan.

 Creating the Architecture Diagram